Lewis Miller Cottage

-The Lewis Miller Cottage is a historic house at Whitfield and Vincent Avenues, on the grounds of the Chautauqua Institute in Chautauqua, New York.
-Built in 1874, it was the residence of Lewis Miller, founder and leader of the Chautauqua movement.
-It was named a National Historic Landmark in 1965 for its association with Miller, and is included in the larger Chautauqua Institution Historic District, also a National Historic Landmark.
+The Lewis Miller Cottage is a historic house at Whitfield and Vincent Avenues, on the grounds of the Chautauqua Institution in Chautauqua, New York.
+Built in 1875, it was the residence of Lewis Miller, co-founder of the Chautauqua movement.
+It was designated a National Historic Landmark on December 21, 1965.

-Description and history
+Description

 The Lewis Miller Cottage stands in the village of Chautauqua, at the northwest corner of Vincent and Whitfield Avenues.
 It is a two-story wood-frame structure, with a broad gabled roof showing Stick style woodwork and large supporting brackets.
 It has a symmetrical front facade, with sash windows flanking the center entrance on the ground floor, and paired sash windows on the second floor, flanking a center doorway that provides access to the second-story balcony.
 The first-floor porch and second-floor balcony both have gingerbread balustrades.

-The cottage is a prefabricated structure, built in 1874 and delivered here for Lewis Miller (1829-1899), founder and leader of the Chautauqua movement.
-It is one of the first buildings to be erected on what became the grounds of the Chautauqua Institution, founded by Miller and John Heyl Vincent in 1874.
-The Chautauqua movement, which reached its height early in the 20th century, was a national movement of adult education and enrichment programs which is still active at a smaller scale.
-The house was, as of its designation as a National Historic Landmark in 1989, still owned by Miller's family.
+History

+The Lewis Miller Cottage is considered one of the earliest prefabricated structures in the United States.
+Miller brought the cottage from Akron, Ohio, and erected it at Chautauqua in 1875, where he entertained US President Ulysses S. Grant that summer.

+Mina Miller Edison, Miller's daughter, spent summers at the cottage with her husband, inventor Thomas Alva Edison.
+She renovated the cottage in 1922.
+Among the changes, several of the first floor's rooms were made into one large room.
+Landscape architect Ellen Biddle Shipman developed extensive gardens around the cottage.

+In 2016 the Chautauqua Foundation acquired the cottage from Miller descendants Ted Arnn and Nancy Kim Arnn.